 Two tons of asphalt and two tons of concrete with DRYCO will cost the same.
 However, the surface area covered by each is different.
 As explained by DRYCO’s owner, Daren Young during a pavement seminar, though asphalt and concrete cost about the same inch by inch and weight by weight, jobs require laying out more concrete material over the base than asphalt.
 In the image below (Figure A) you can see Daren holding visual representations of the differences of asphalt and concrete quantities used for a basic driveway: Holding concrete in his left hand and asphalt in his right.
 The other image (Figure B) will also help you understand further how each of the two are laid out and how maintenance costs play into the job.
 After the seal coating, to be done every 3-5 years, the two pavement jobs will end up costing you about the same amount (Figure C).
 Strictly speaking about the sticker price, it’ll really boil down to how much capital you have up-front for the job you need.
 This should definitely not be the only thing to take into consideration though.
 Things like weather conditions, and how much weight you plan to have driving over the pavement are among other important things to take into consideration.
 Keep in mind however, maintenance fees and the life of your asphalt will largely depend on the quality of the sub-grade and design which DRYCO is sure to do well.
 Let’s say one of your important considerations is how long the entire process will take.
 What if you need the job to get done fast?

 There isn’t much to be said when comparing asphalt and concrete on dry time and layout time.
 Inarguably, asphalt is the quickest.
 Regardless of what ways you manipulate concrete to cure it quicker, asphalt will still be set in a shorter amount of time.
 This may or may not be relevant to you.
 If it’s a job you need done quickly and you need to be able to sustain weight on the surface within a short period of time, then asphalt is a superior option.
 The Asphalt Paving Association of Iowa (APAI) explains in an article that “asphalt concrete is machine-placed, removing the need for time-consuming form work and steel reinforcement.”
 This means that traffic, people, and other vehicles can use the asphalt almost immediately.
 All this information is pretty technical but we also care about more individual, subjective concerns of the people who will be using the pavement on a day to day basis.
 This raises the question of safety and comfort.
-To read more about asphalt benefits you can read the article here.

 Safe & Sound